CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/5 - VI NFT Smart Contract/README.md

 ![](assets/beneficiary-signup.png)

-After minting an NFT, it was successfully listed under the campaign.
+After minting an NFT, it was successfully listed under the preferred campaign.

 ![](assets/successful-campaign.png)

 ## Overall Impression of usage testing

 The milestone completes its acceptance criteria.
-However, while functionality exists and the project operates without error, general annoyances caused by optimization problems make the site a very heavy burden on regular users' devices.
+However, while functionality exists and the project operates without errors, general annoyances caused by optimization problems make the site a very heavy burden on regular users' devices.
 These issues need to be fixed in an update.

 Installation instructions could be clearer.
-Looking at the reviews of previous milestones, it is seen OP has addressed missing documentation for this regard but reviewer suggests a bit more care for explaining the installation.
+Looking at the reviews of previous milestones, it is seen that OP has addressed missing documentation for this regard but reviewer suggests a bit more care for explaining the installation process.

 Requirement | Finding
 ------------ | -------------